aprevost/SalesTaxExercise/README.md

 - all the test cases are really integration/functional/end-to-end tests (that start at different depths in the code), not unit tests, because I did not do any mocking

-- adding Mockito to allow true unit tests that don't exercise any logic outside the unit I'm trying to test would make my tests a lot easier to maintain in the long term
+- adding Mockito to allow true unit tests that don't exercise any logic outside the specific class I'm trying to test would make my tests a lot easier to maintain in the long term

 4) I almost completely ignored the view aspect of a complete design